 Internet filtering software is primarily designed to remove porn from web surfing, which is a real bummer if you’re into porn, but I’d like to see it expanded to block even more offensive material.
-The following is a list of things I don’t ever want to see in my browser again.
+The following is a brief list of things I don’t ever want to see in my browser again.

 Do Not Adjust Your Monitor

 You click on a link to a blog or website that came up in a search result.
 You’re taken to the home page of that blog or website, when all of a sudden your PC monitor grows dim as though it’s on the fritz.
 As unwashed sentiment spews from your mouth, since you think you’ll have to get it fixed or buy another, a pop-up subscription invitation appears.
 Spewing further unwashed sentiment, you kill the pop-up and hit the back button, vowing never to darken the virtual doorstep of that blog or website again.